WSBK-TV: Sale to Paramount and affiliation with UPN (1995–2006)

 Originally, WSBK continued to essentially program under the conventions of an independent station as UPN would not run five nights a week of programming until 1998.
 While the affiliation did not result in immediate changes to the rest of its lineup outside of prime time, WSBK began incorporating more talk and reality shows by 1997, with older shows being gradually phased out.
 The Movie Loft was discontinued as a result of host Dana Hersey's retirement, as well as declining ratings for the program as the movie packages that the station acquired were of a lesser quality than in previous years.
 WSBK later revived the genre with The UPN 38 Movie House, hosted by actor and comedian Brian Frates and Movie Night (co-hosted by Dan and Dave Andelman); in the early 2000s, it also attempted a revival of The Movie Loft hosted by Skip Kelly.
 The station also began to decrease its telecasts of local professional sports events.
 For some time after affiliating with UPN, WSBK continued to air primarily cartoons and classic sitcoms.
 In late 1999, WSBK was lowered to only a morning cartoon block, a major amount of talk and reality shows during the midday and afternoon hours, and more recent sitcoms in the evening along with UPN shows.
 The station stopped carrying cartoons in 2003, around the same time that UPN discontinued the Disney's One Too block.
-By 2002, the station was running a blend of talk shows, court shows, and reality shows from 9:00 a.m. through the late afternoon, with recent off-network sitcoms continuing in the evenings.
+By 2002, the station was running a blend of talk shows, court shows, and reality shows from 9 a.m. through the late afternoon, with recent off-network sitcoms continuing in the evenings.
 Movies were also cut back, and were generally relegated to weekends only.
-However, one tradition that remained on WSBK was the Sunday morning run of The Three Stooges.
+However, one tradition that remained on WSBK was the Sunday morning run of The Three Stooges (until 2022, as detailed further below).